JakobDozier/Project-3/README.md

 ### Team
 - Jakob Dozier

-I created the buttons and the center plus icon
+I created the buttons and the center plus icon (in the resources folder).

 App icon that I created
 ![alt text](screenshots/measureAppIcon.png)